-Whether you are just supplementing your breast milk or switching to formula completely, it should be done gradually to make the transition as easy as possible for baby and you.
+Whether you are just supplementing your breast milk or transitioning from breastmilk to formula completely, it should be done gradually to make the transition as easy as possible for baby and you.

 - low milk supply,

 - desire to stop breastfeeding before a particular time (typically age 1),

 - nighttime feedings or dream feedings, which result in lack of sleep and exhaustion,

 - self-weaning before age 1,

 - desire to get a cosmetic treatment like microblading and they don’t want to breastfeed during that time,

 - inability to pump enough when mom is away from the baby, and

 When the baby’s teeth come in, some moms experience a lot of nipple biting which is another common reason to switch from breastfeeding to formula.